aduquet/RENE-PredictingMetamorphicRelations/Others/README.md

-dataAux.py checks consistency between method names in "DS_JK dataset / dot files" and listMeth_labelsMR.csv
+dataAux.py checks consistency between method names in "DS_JK dataset / dot files" and listMeth_labelsMR.csv wich contains the labels of the Metamorphic Relation (MR).
+We use the number 1 to denote a method that satisfies a given MR, and  0 to denote a method that does not fulfil a particular MR.

 It can be executed from the terminal: